Schinzel/web-blocks/README.md

 **Finding api endpoints and web pages in a large project can be a hassle**
 This is solved by file system based routing.

+**Low threshold to get started**
+There are sample applications that you can copy and base you project on, so that your do not have to read a line of instruction to get started.

 **Finding resource files that belong to a web page, such as HTML template pages can be unintuitive and in location far away from the web page**
 This is solved by file by reading resources from the source folder of classes when in development